Steven Salaita: Early life and education

-Salaita was born in Bluefield, West Virginia, on September 15, 1975, to Hispanic and Arab immigrant parents.
+Salaita was born in Bluefield, West Virginia, on September 15, 1975, to Arab parents.
 His mother was born and raised in Nicaragua by Palestinian parents who originated in Beit Jala.
-He describes his own ethnic background as both Jordanian and Palestinian.
 Salaita's father was from Madaba, Jordan.
+He describes his own background as both Jordanian and Palestinian.
 His maternal grandmother lost her home in Ayn Karim outside of Jerusalem in 1948.

-Salaita received his B.A. in political science from Radford University in 1997 and his M.A. in English from Radford in 1999.
-He completed his Ph.D. at the University of Oklahoma in Native American studies with a literature emphasis.
+Salaita received his B.A. in political science from Radford University in Virginia in 1997 and a M.A. in English from Radford in 1999.
+He completed a Ph.D. at the University of Oklahoma in Native American studies in 2003 with a literature emphasis.

 Career

+University of Wisconsin–Whitewater

+Following completion of his Ph.D., Salaita became an assistant professor of English at the University of Wisconsin–Whitewater, where he taught American and ethnic American literature until 2006.

+Virginia Tech

-Following completion of his Ph.D., Salaita became an assistant professor of English at University of Wisconsin-Whitewater, where he taught American and ethnic American literature until 2006.
-He was then hired as associate professor of English at Virginia Tech, and received tenure three years later.
-In addition to teaching English courses, Salaita wrote about themes of immigration, indigenous peoples, dislocation, race, ethnicity and multi-culturalism.
-Michael Hiltzik of the Los Angeles Times refers to him as a "respected scholar in American Indian studies and Israeli-Arab relations."
+Salaita was then hired as associate professor of English at Virginia Tech, and received tenure three years later.
+In addition to teaching English courses, he wrote about themes of immigration, indigenous peoples, dislocation, race, ethnicity and multi-culturalism.
+Michael Hiltzik of the Los Angeles Times referred to him in 2014 as a "respected scholar in American Indian studies and Israeli-Arab relations."

-Salaita won a 2007 Gustavus Myers Outstanding Book Award for writing the book Anti-Arab Racism in the USA: Where It Comes from and What it Means for Politics Today.
-The Gustavus Myers Center for the Study of Bigotry and Human Rights recognized Salaita's book as one that extends "our understanding of the root causes of bigotry and the range of options we as humans have in constructing alternative ways to share power."
-Miriam Cooke, professor at Duke University, described the book as "a sobering analysis of anti-Arab racism, from neo-conservative to liberal, rooted in America's settler colonial past and seeping into every corner of our lives.
-Steven Salaita takes the reader into the crisis of Arab-American communities in the wake of September 11.
-Written with passion, this lucid account of the dangers of American imperialism paints a dark picture of the agenda of the Bush administration not only in the Arab world but also for people of color at home."